brian-cooney/CV/README.md

 I'm a full-stack developer looking to work for an organisation where I can make a meaningful contribution.
 I'm a fast learner, and I'm willing and enthusiastic to learn new technology stacks and skills.
 I work best in an environment that fosters learning and growth and I'd love to hear from employers who pride themselves on it.

 I have always enjoyed making and creating things.
 I would ideally like to work on things that interact with the real world in some way.
-A simple app I designed currently has 300+ active users, and I find that making something that solves a small problem for even a small number of people is deeply satisfying.
+A simple app I designed currently has 300+ active users, and I find the act of making something that solves a problem for even a small number of people deeply satisfying.

 I have wanted to become a developer for the past 7+ years, however I wasn't able to due to certain visa restrictions.
 As soon as I became a permanent UK resident (March 2018), I decided to quit my job & have been focusing all my time & energy on becoming a better software developer.